 Take a Serious Look at Your Services

-While business-related tasks can be a burden, so can some of the very services you provide.
-It’s worth taking a look at the types of projects you do and determining what is and isn’t working for you.
+While business-related tasks can be a burden, so can the services you offer.
+Therefore, it’s worth reviewing the types of projects you accept.
+From there, you can determine what is and isn’t working.

-Review what you offer to clients and think about the benefits they provide to everyone involved.
-If you find that something just isn’t worth the effort, you can either rework it or drop it altogether.
-If something you’re doing is getting in the way of greater success, then you have to make a decision on whether it makes sense to continue on that same path.
+Review what you offer to clients and think about the benefits they provide.
+If something isn’t worth the effort, you can either rework it (by increasing the price) or drop it altogether.

 When starting as a web designer, it’s easy to add a task or process here and there until things get out of control.
 That’s understandable.
 After all, we don’t often consider the long-term consequences.